Oladipupo-Erinle/Data-Analysis_Cohort-3_Task1/README.md

 ## Solutions To the Above Task

-# Task one:
+### Task one:
 •	show only employees who are **_Freelancers_**
 •	highlight the employees whose salaries are above $10,000

-# Applied steps:
+## Applied steps:

-•	Filter the Job type column using the dropdown bottom on the column and select Freelance.
+•	Filter the Job type column using the dropdown bottom on the column and select Freelance,

-•	applied conditional formatting to highlight employees working as freelancers and earning above $10,000.
-Salaries above $10,000 are now highlighted in red.
+•	applied conditional formatting to highlight employees working as **_freelancers_** and earning above $10,000.
+Salaries above $10,000,

 Conditional formatting allows us to dynamically change the appearance of cells based on specified criteria.
 In this case, I used the **_greater than_** option to identify salaries above $10,000